jiansfoggy/test1.github.io/cell_loss/classissue.md

 In our study, we aim to draw a clear boundary instead of making them compact, even if classifying the normal sequence as NC decreases the prediction accuracy of subjects with MCI.
 ```

+In general, I-CONECT dataset is hard to train.
+Purely utilizing cross entropy loss is far from converging the MC-ViViT
+well.
+The Focal loss and AD-CORRE(FD) loss are powerful to address the imbalanced problem.